Guide to Visiting Serengeti National Park – All You Need To Know

 Why Should I Visit Serengeti National Park?

-One of the world’s greatest wildlife spectacles, the Serengeti’s wildebeest migration justifiably sits high on many travel bucket lists.
+The Serengeti’s wildebeest migration is one of the world’s greatest wildlife spectacles and justifiably sits high on many travel bucket lists.
 But even without the migration, this immense park would rank as one of Africa’s finest safari destinations.
-When it comes to wildlife diversity and large mammal densities, Serengeti is comparable to the bordering Masai Mara National Reserve in Kenya, but the area it covers is roughly 10 times larger, and it is generally far less crowded.
+When it comes to wildlife diversity and large mammal densities, Serengeti is comparable to the bordering Masai Mara National Reserve in Kenya, but it covers an area that is roughly 10 times larger and is generally far less crowded.

-The endless plains of Serengeti, punctuated by archipelago-like clusters of granite hills known as koppies, possess a liberating sense of space.
-Alluded to in the original Maasai name Siringit (‘the land that runs on forever’), the immensity of this landscape is as much a feature of the park as the prolific wildlife – and is particularly striking when viewed from above on an early morning balloon safari.
+The endless plains of the Serengeti, dotted with clusters of granite hills known as koppies, offer a liberating sense of space.
+Reflected in the original Maasai name Siringit (‘the land that runs on forever’), the vastness of this landscape is as much a feature of the park as the wildlife.
+It is particularly striking when viewed from above on an early morning balloon safari.

 Where Is Serengeti National Park Located?

-Serengeti National Park is situated in the far north of Tanzania, where it occupies the grassy elevated plateau flanked by the Rift Valley to the east and Lake Victoria Basin to the west.
-One of East Africa’s largest parks at 14,763km²/5,700mi², it stands at the core of the much larger cross-border Serengeti-Mara ecosystem.
-This unfenced migratory ecosystem also includes Ngorongoro Conservation Area, Loliondo Game Controlled Area, Grumeti and Maswa Game Reserves, and Kenya’s Masai Mara National Reserve.
+Serengeti National Park is in the far north of Tanzania, where it sits on a grassy plateau flanked by the Rift Valley to the east and the Lake Victoria Basin to the west.
+One of East Africa’s largest parks, it covers 14,763km²/5,700mi² and lies at the core of the much larger cross-border Serengeti-Mara ecosystem.
+This unfenced migratory ecosystem also includes the Ngorongoro Conservation Area, Loliondo Game Controlled Area, Grumeti and Maswa Game Reserves, and Kenya’s Masai Mara National Reserve.

-Serengeti National Park’s Western Corridor extends to within a few kilometers of Lake Victoria, Africa’s largest freshwater body.
+Serengeti’s Western Corridor extends to within a few kilometers of Lake Victoria, Africa’s largest freshwater body.
 The Lake Victoria port of Mwanza, which stands 135km/84mi west of Ndabaka Gate, is the closest city to the park.
-However, the main urban springboard for Serengeti safaris is Arusha, 250km/155mi southeast of Naabi Hill Gate.
+However, the main urban gateway for Serengeti safaris is Arusha, 250km/155mi southeast of Naabi Hill Gate.

 What Is the Timing of the Great Migration Through Serengeti National Park?

-The migration of at least two million wildebeest and other animals through the Serengeti is one of the world’s greatest wildlife spectacles.
-It follows a reasonably predictable and roughly clockwise route that varies slightly from one year to the next, depending on rainfall.
+The migration of at least 2 million wildebeest and other animals through the Serengeti is one of the world’s greatest wildlife spectacles.
+It follows a fairly predictable and roughly clockwise route that varies slightly each year, depending on rainfall.
 The longest phase usually runs from December to April, when large herds disperse into the short-grass plains of the Serengeti–Ngorongoro border area.
 These southern plains are the setting for the calving season, which takes place over January and February, and sometimes sees thousands of newborn wildebeest drop in one day.

 From late April to early June, the wildebeest gather on the southern plains in preparation for the main northward march.
 They usually amass in the Western Corridor during June, before crossing the Grumeti River, where many fall victim to crocodiles.
 Continuing north, the wildebeest reach the Mara River in August, then disperse into an area of rolling plains spanning the Northern Serengeti and Kenya’s Masai Mara.
 Dramatic crossings of the Mara River occur in unpredictable bursts on both sides of the border through to October, when the wildebeest start drifting southward to the short-grass plains bordering Ngorongoro.